-Sleep is fundamental to your health - as you probably know, 8 hours sleep is ideal!
+Sleep is fundamental to your health - as you probably know, 8 hours of sleep is ideal!
 This may change depending on how you feel but it's good to have a set time that you aim to go to bed and wake up at.
-I often went to bed at 11pm latest and woke up at around 6.30am for school (ew, memories).
+I often went to bed at 11 pm latest and woke up at around 6.30 am for school (ew, memories).

 Commuting to and from school + your time at school

-Block off the hours when you're at school and when you're travelling to and from school.
+Block off the hours when you're at school and when you're traveling to and from school.
 This helps you be more realistic about the time you have left to study.

 Your study time - class work + revision

-After figuring out all of your non-negotiables, it is time to schedule in your study time.
+After figuring out all of your non-negotiables, it is time to schedule your study time.

 Lucy Parsons, a Cambridge University Geography graduate and teacher, suggests the following hours for studying your GCSEs and A-levels: